 Tap any clip in the Clip matrix or Stab matrix to make it the selected clip i.e. the clip which appears in the Clip screen ready to be edited/replaced.
 The waveform of this clip is displayed.

-Tap on a clip’s name to go to the Files App where you can browse various locations to find clips to load. iCloud Drive, Dropbox, Gdrive and the Audioshare app are supported.
-You can also browse to ‘On my Ipad’; some apps save their samples within their program folders and you can load these.
+On iOS you can also browse to ‘On my Ipad’ some apps save their samples within their program folders and you can load these.
 Within the JammPro folder you can browse the Samples folder, or the Packs folder.
 In the latter you can load Clips from other Sets (formerly called Packs :) -from each one's Soundfiles folder.

 Tap a clip’s file name to load just that one and it will Immediately load.